 Doing Your Dollars Differently

 We are on the cusp of spring.
 Daffodils and crocuses are pushing their way through the hard packed earth.
-While we don’t know when the Corona virus “winter” will subside, it will.
+While we are still experiencing an economic Fall, where inflation remains entrenched, markets turbulent, and political climates around the world continue to flux, we know this too, shall pass.
 Humans and our economies are resourceful and resilient.
 We get to decide now who we want to be in the midst of this challenging season and how we want to emerge as better people.
 We have financial choices to make now that will shift the trajectory of our journey.

 There are four overarching themes of your financial life: How it comes to you.
 How you share it.
 How you protect and grow it.
 How you spend it.
 What are your beliefs, attitudes and behaviors in each of these areas now, and what do you want to consider shifting, changing, or embellishing on as we move through this time of profound change?